optimans/cockpit-zfs-manager/guides/CentOS-8.0.md

-# Installation Example for CentOS 8.0 as an Active Directory Domain Services (AD DS) Member
+# CentOS 8 as an Active Directory Domain Services (AD DS) Member

+> Assumption is made that this is a newly installed base system
+>
+> Replace *DOMAIN* with AD DS NetBIOS Name and *domain.example.com* with AD DS FQDN

+### DNF

 Install EPEL and PowerTools: